bbellify/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  A closure is used in function() where it grabs {name} for the output string.
+This name comes from its parent function, personalDice.
+I can tell because name doesn't show up in the child function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  dansRoll will log the string `${name} rolled a ${newRoll}` every time.
+Since dansRoll is defined as including the parameter 'Dan', it will include his name in the string every time.
+Inside the function a new random number is being generated, so with each invocation of dansRoll you will get a new number 1-6.

 c.
 What is the lexical scope of `newRoll`?

+  `newRoll` is a const so it is block level scoped.
+This means it can be accessed within the function() function and its children, but not in reverse (cannot be accessed by the parent of the function function())

 ### Task 3 - Stretch Goals